shamy1st/design-pattern-iterator/README.md

 ### Problem:
 You have a browser history urls, and you want to iterate through urls.

-Any change on the implementation of BrowserHistory urls will require a change in the main loop.
+Any change on the implementation of BrowseHistory urls will require a change in the main loop.

-    public class BrowserHistory {
+    public class BrowseHistory {
         private List<String> urls = new ArrayList<>();

         public void push(String url) {